MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.4.0/upcoming-breaking-changes.md

 - Parameter breaking-change will happen to all parameter sets
   - `-NodeType`
     - The parameter : 'NodeType' is changing.
       The type of the parameter is changing from 'Microsoft.Azure.Management.HDInsight.Models.ClusterNodeType' to 'RuntimeScriptActionClusterNodeType'.
     - This change is expected to take effect from Az.HDInsight version: 7.0.0 and Az version: 11.0.0

 ### `Add-AzHDInsightSecurityProfile`

 - Cmdlet breaking-change will happen to all parameter sets
   - The output type 'Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightConfig' is changing
-  - The following properties in the output type are being deprecated : `Dictionary<ClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions`
+  - The following properties in the output type are being deprecated : 'Dictionary<ClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions'
-  - The following properties are being added to the output type : `Dictionary<RuntimeScriptActionClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions`
+  - The following properties are being added to the output type : 'Dictionary<RuntimeScriptActionClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions'
   - This change is expected to take effect from Az.HDInsight version: 7.0.0 and Az version: 11.0.0

 ### `Add-AzHDInsightStorage`

 - Cmdlet breaking-change will happen to all parameter sets
   - The output type 'Microsoft.Azure.Commands.HDInsight.Models.AzureHDInsightConfig' is changing
-  - The following properties in the output type are being deprecated : `Dictionary<ClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions`
+  - The following properties in the output type are being deprecated : 'Dictionary<ClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions'
-  - The following properties are being added to the output type : `Dictionary<RuntimeScriptActionClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions`
+  - The following properties are being added to the output type : 'Dictionary<RuntimeScriptActionClusterNodeType, List<AzureHDInsightScriptAction>> ScriptActions'
   - This change is expected to take effect from Az.HDInsight version: 7.0.0 and Az version: 11.0.0

 ### `Disable-AzHDInsightAzureMonitor`